On the Multilinear Fractional Integral Operators with Correlation Kernels: Preliminaries

-We shall see that the proof of Theorem \ref{main theorem 1} is closely related to the existence of solutions to a system of linear inequalities.
+We shall see that the proof of Theorem \ref{main theorem 1} and Theorem \ref{section1. main theorem 2} is closely related to existence of solutions to systems of linear inequalities.
 A system of linear inequalities in $\mathbb{R}^n$ is given by

 where $v_i\in \mathbb{R}^n$, $a_i \in \mathbb{R}$ and $(\cdot,\cdot)$ denotes the standard inner product in $\mathbb{R}^n$.
 It is worthwhile noting that we may incorporate an linear equality into a system of linear inequalities.
 Indeed, we may write $g(x)=(v,x)=a$ as an equivalent system of two linear inequalities given by $g(x)\leq a$ and $-g(x)\leq -a$. \begin{lemma} Suppose that the system $f_i(x)=(v_i, x)\le a_i$ for $m+1\leq i \leq k$ has at least one solution.
 Then there exists a solution $x\in \mathbb{R}^n$ to the system {\rm{(II.1)}} if and only if